Free image optimization tools make the job of preparing your images for publishing a quick and easy task.

 Here’s the result using a free image from Pixabay.

-If you use Canva, you can then drop your image onto another image to create a unique new image.
+If you use Canva, you can drop your image onto another image to create a unique new image.

 You can see why RemoveBG is one of my favorite image apps.